 - Important Pikes Peak Toll Road information – If you plan to use the toll road as part of your journey.

 The Pikes Peak Toll road may not be open to the summit.
 The summit house may not be open at the top.
 You should also consider that it may take longer to get to the top than you planned.
 You should not expect there to be space without a reservation.
 Hitching rides may not work, and the road may be closed by severe weather.
 Please be prepared and don’t rely on others to get you out of a jam.
 Never hike higher than you are willing to hike back down.
 See the Toll Road link above for information on fees for a ride back down the mountain.

 Hiking – Trailhead to Barr Camp

 When departing the trailhead parking lot, be careful to start on the correct trail.
 Barr Trail is near the bathroom building on the south side of the parking lot, at the large wooden Barr Trail sign.
-On the other side of the lot is an unmarked trail that takes you to the incline.
-The incline should not be attempted unless you are aware of what you are getting into.
+On the other side of the lot is an unmarked trail that takes you to the Manitou Incline.
+The Incline should not be attempted unless you are aware of what you are getting into.
 Barr Trail is well traveled and maintained.
 There are not many directional signs along the way.

 The trail climbs quickly up from the parking lot over many switchbacks.
 Once you climb into the trees, the legs of the switches are slightly longer and a little less steep.
 At about 2.5 miles, you will come to a “key-hole” or rock overhang.
 Look for the “Man of the Mountain” carved into a protruding tree root on the left side of the trail just after the right hand switch back.
 Look closely, he is only about five inches long!
 A few hundred yards above this spot, you will come to a sign that points to the top of the Manitou Incline and down to the Cog Railway.
 Continue straight and enjoy the short downhill before the small but steep uphill that will take you to the next sign at No-Name Creek.
 You can normally find a pool of water just upstream to filter or treat water.
 You are now halfway to Barr Camp.
 The sign here reads “Pikes Peak Summit 9.5, Barr Camp 3.5” It also mentions Fremont Experimental Forest.
 You will go left at the sign.

 The trail continues to be wide, and then narrows down to a single track in about 200 yards.
 Follow the single track straight past the wide path.
 DO NOT TURN LEFT and go uphill on the wide path; this is the most common wrong turn on the lower part of the trail.
 A couple more switchbacks and you leave the steep climbing behind you for a while.
 Enjoy the rolling, gradually climbing trail over the next two miles through the pine forest.
 The next sign you will see will be “Summit 7.8, Top of Incline 2.5” These signs were placed many years ago, and, while not exact, give you some idea of location and distance.
 After passing this sign, you will enjoy your last flat section of trail before a gradual climb.
 The trail rolls along for about a third of a mile before the next climb.
 There is a right-hand turn at the top of the hill.
 This is Lightning Point from which you have a spectacular view of Pikes Peak!
 Take a breather and enjoy the view.
 You are now one mile from Barr Camp.
 Enjoy this little downhill.
 The creek along the left side of the trail is the last water option before Barr Camp.
 After crossing the wooden bridge at the end of the flat section, you begin your last leg to the camp.
 The trail is gradually uphill to a sign that reads, “Barr Camp .5 mile, Summit 6.5, Elevation 9,800 ft” You will gain 400 feet of elevation over the next half mile, so it will seem longer than “two laps around the track”!
 There are only three switchbacks over the last half mile, and the trail looks relatively flat.
 However, it is a continual climb all the way to camp.
 You can smell the garlic bread by now, so keep on hiking!
 The camp is on the right of the trail.
 As you cross the bridge and under the Welcome sign to the deck, pat yourself on the back for the 6.2 mile hike and the 3,800 ft of elevation you have accomplished!

 Hiking – Barr Camp to the Summit

 Seeing other hikers on the trail above you gives you an idea of where the trail goes and how quickly the switchbacks take you upward.
 You will begin the ‘grand-traverse’ which takes you from the north flank across the entire east face to the south flank.
 The trail looks flat but it is deceiving, as it climbs UP to the “One Mile to go sign” and “The Cirque” on the south shoulder.
 The Cirque is a 1500-foot drop.
 Looking upward, you have one mile to go.
 Ravens often catch the updrafts, soaring about effortlessly, and sometimes you may see a pair of Golden Eagles.
 If you are very lucky, you might catch a glimpse of Rocky Mountain Big Horn Sheep as well.
 The trail climbs via switchbacks for about a half mile.
 As you make the last long switchback before the 16 Golden Stairs, look back down to see the ribbon of trail below you.
 In Gerry Roaches “Colorado Fourteeners” the author describes a ‘Golden Stair’ as a switchback pair.
 There is much disagreement about how many stairs, Golden or otherwise, there are and how to count them.
 Perhaps the rock falls and other changes over the years have changed it from the Fred Barr days.
 Do not expect actual stairs; do plan to take your time as the higher steps through the rocks will quickly make you wonder if there is any oxygen to be had!
 Once through these tight steep steps, you will have a slight downhill.
 Catch your breath and get ready for the last 200 yard push to the summit where you will most likely encounter tourists who either drove to the summit or rode the cog railway.
 They will be amazed to hear you climbed up the mountain!
 Enjoy the moment; you made it to the 14,110 ft. summit of America’s Mountain – Pikes Peak!